litalporat/responseTimeSampling/README.md

 # Welcome To My Response Time Sampler

+A website that sample the response time of - Google, Facebook, Twitter, Cnet & Amazon.
+Using Node.js, Express, Postgresql & React.

 **In order to run the website write in the terminal the following steps:**

 1. cd backend/